 - Measuring Call Volume.
 Starting in October 2015, FEMS began measuring call volume using a call categorization system different than previous years.
 This system was developed to more closely match the type of calls with NFPA Standard 1710 performance measures.
 This tab includes tables showing incident counts by type and location for the current fiscal year along with detailed maps associating incident types with performance measures for the previous month.

 - Response Time.
 This tab includes tables showing EMS and fire NFPA Standard 1710 response time performance measures for the current fiscal year by month.
 Detailed maps showing response time performance measures for the previous month are also displayed.
-Also included is a link to simplified operating measures for yesterday’s response time performance with call volume charts.
-The link is dynamic and always updated to the previous day’s numbers.

 - Patient Outcome.
 This tab includes tables, charts and graphs showing detailed information concerning FEMS patient outcomes.
 Included are cardiac arrest patient outcome measures for fiscal years 2012 to 2015, EMS Continuous Quality Improvement (CQI) case review measures for STEMI, stroke and trauma for the current and previous fiscal years and patient satisfaction survey results for the current and previous fiscal years.
 This tab will be updated as new patient outcome measures become available and are added.